Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 Houston · 2026

-Best Cell Phone Plans in Houston in 2026
+Best Cell Phone Plans in Houston, TX in 2026

 Houston is the most spread-out major city in the US — and that sprawl changes which carrier wins.
 T-Mobile has aggressively built density in the urban core and now leads on speed inside the loop.
 Verizon is the reliability default across the metro.
 AT&T is more competitive here than in almost any other US city, with strong indoor performance and a genuine Texas infrastructure advantage that shows up in suburbs and along highway corridors.
 Where you live relative to the loop is the single biggest factor in your carrier choice.